(I)

 He never did.

 The characters in this story are all real.
 A couple of facts are stretched a little, for added dramatism and so that their timelines would touch.
-All that is said about Eduardo ‘El Güero’ Téllez Vargas (our magician in the story) is true.
+Everything that is said about Eduardo ‘El Güero’ Téllez Vargas (our magician in the story) is true.

 Sources